lei-cao/beego-in-action/en-US/beego-in-docker.md

 $ source /etc/bash_completion.d/docker.io
 ```

-3. <a name="golang-docker-image"></a>Get along with the [Golong Docker image](https://registry.hub.docker.com/_/golang/).
+3. <a name="golang-docker-image"></a>Get along with the [Golang Docker image](https://registry.hub.docker.com/_/golang/).
 -------------

-Docker has made a [Golang offical repo](https://registry.hub.docker.com/_/golang/), you can start using it as your base Go environment.
+Docker has made a [Golang official repo](https://registry.hub.docker.com/_/golang/), you can start using it as your base Go environment.
 Let's create a hello world web application with our Golang Docker image.

  * ### <a name="golang-env"></a>The ready-to-use Golang env

-Just run this command to start a new Docker Container from the [Golang offical repo](https://registry.hub.docker.com/_/golang/)
+Just run this command to start a new Docker Container from the [Golang official repo](https://registry.hub.docker.com/_/golang/)

 `docker run -it golang /bin/bash`